brbaso/ld-assignment-uploads-ctrl/readme.txt

 4. Shows the Front End 'bad' upload Notice - file extension not allowed
 5. Shows the Front End 'bad' upload Notice - max. number of uploads allowed

+## TO DO

+Make changes/additions so that plugin work with the newest LearnDash Version 2.5.1

 == Changelog ==
 = 1.0 =
 * Initial release.